Independent Architecture

 About

 This visual essay presents an artistic view of energy.
 By making surprising connections between works of contemporary art, architecture, science, and technology, the book draws a relationship between energy and culture.
 Hidden within the desire to maintain the health of the planet is often an apology for being modern.
 As an alternative to looking back at a bygone world, the authors identify the generative effects of human activity.
-Written by Paul Andersen and Adam Lerner.
-Publication (ACTAR) and accompanying exhibition forthcoming.
+Written by Paul Andersen and Adam Lerner, but abandoned prior to publication.